 In 1988, the old blue-style began to be replaced by the burgundy European Union-style, machine-readable passport, which was in a common format agreed amongst member states.
 It had the words “European Community” on the cover, changed to “European Union” in 1997.

 Within days of Prime Minister Theresa May triggering Article 50 in March 2017, the Home Office sent out a £490 million tender to firms for the “design, production and personalisation of the UK passport”.
-The current contract expires in 2019, the year the UK is set to leave the European Union.
 Which left some to voice the obvious and most vital of all the Brexit questions: Could the blue passport come back?

-Any new passport could not be the same as the hard-backed versions, as passports have to comply with the International Civil Aviation Organisation’s standards on machine-readable formats.
-So the old-style British passport is out of the question.
-But the blue cover could come back.
+The new passports could not be the same as the hard-backed versions, as passports have to comply with the International Civil Aviation Organisation’s standards on machine-readable formats.
+So the old-style hard-backed British passport was out of the question.
+But the blue cover did come back.

 Personally, I’m not so fussed about the blue.
-But I mourn the loss of a passport that gives me the right to live and work in 28 different countries.
+But I do mourn the loss of a passport that gave me the right to live and work in 28 different countries.